Get The Most Out Of Apple News on Your Mac - The Mac Observer

 Organizing Your Reading

-To delete a topic or channel, you click the ‘Edit’ next to the list of places you are following.
+To delete a topic or channel in Apple News, you click the ‘Edit’ next to the list of places you are following.
 A red minus line appears next to all the channels and topics.
 Click on that to unsubscribe.
 Whilst in Edit mode, you can drag channels and topics into the order you want too.
 Another way to unsubscribe is to click on the filled heart right at the top of the app.
 Clicking on the heat with the line through it stops material from that site being curated for you.
 You can also choose to only see content from places you choose to follow in the Today section via the preferences menu.

 Publications that require a subscription can be accessed via Apple News.
 You can sign up for a new subscription directly in the app too.
 Select the publication, as described above, and if it needs a subscription it will ask you to enter your details or take out a new one.
 New subscriptions can be administrated using your Apple ID.